 The MUD program offers a series of combined degree programs, including the following:

-These combined degree programs are of particular value to those who want to pursue an interdisciplinary approach to architecture and urban design.
+These combined degree programs are of particular value to those who want to pursue an interdisciplinary approach to architecture and urban design or for those whose current degrees do not qualify them for the post-professional MUD.
 They prepare the student for a wide array of diverse career opportunities.

 For a list of available courses, please refer to the Courses section of the Graduate School of Architecture & Urban Design in this Bulletin.